browserengineering/book/book/forms.md

 what your computer calls itself and `8000` being the port we chose earlier.
 You should see a list of (one) guest book entry.

-Let\'s now make it possible to add to the guest book.
-First, let\'s add a form to the top of the page:
+Let's now make it possible to add to the guest book.
+First, let's add a form to the top of the page:

 ``` {.python}